CSCI-2349-F23/ps2/README.md

 ### Part 2: Unix practice

-Here's a chance for you to practice the new unix commands we've looked at in class.
-You'll also be able to
+Here's a chance for you to practice the new Unix commands we've looked at in class.
+Some guidelines:

+* You'll  need to be able to use a command's `man` page to learn about new things these commands can do.
+* As before, you will practice a few times, and then once you have it down, you can take a video.
+* Feel free in your video to use "sanity-check" commands (e.g., `ls` and `pwd`) that are not specified in the instructions below.
+* It's okay if you make a mistake in your video, but only if it's easy for you to recover from it.
+For example, if you mistype a file name, it's okay -- just keep going.
+On the other hand, if you accidentally delete a file, start over.

 ### Part 3: Show me your text editor skills